hanielwang/TVNet/README.md

 ## Paper Introduction

 Temporal action localization is a vital task in video understranding.
 In this paper, we propose a Temporal Voting Network (TVNet) for action localization in untrimmed videos.
 This incorporates a novel Voting Evidence Module to locate temporal boundaries, more accurately, where temporal contextual evidence is accumulated to predict frame-level probabilities of start and end action boundaries.
-Our action-independent evidence module is incorporated within a pipeline to calculate confidence scores and action classes.
-We achieve an average mAP of 34.6% on ActivityNet-1.3, particularly outperforming previous methods with the highest IoU of 0.95.
-TVNet also achieves mAP of 56.0% at 0.5 IoU on THUMOS14 and outperforms prior work on all thresholds.

 ## Dependencies